gliech/incus-client-ansible-role/README.md

-# [LXD Client Ansible Role][1]
+# [Incus Client Ansible Role][1]

 [![test & release][2]][3]

-This Ansible role installs LXD and configures one or more other hosts from the Ansible inventory as remotes.
+This Ansible role installs Incus and configures one or more other hosts from the Ansible inventory as remotes.

 ## Requirements

-This role requires the LXD remotes to be defined in the same inventory as the clients that are being configured.
+This role requires the Incus remotes to be defined in the same inventory as the clients that are being configured.
 That is because it uses the ansible connections with the servers as trusted channel to transfer the users client certificates to the remotes.

-This also means that, if the LXD servers are provisioned in the same playbook as the clients, the installation of the servers is a prerequisite step for this role to run.
+This also means that, if the Incus servers are provisioned in the same playbook as the clients, the installation of the servers is a prerequisite step for this role to run.